No-Name-Yet-Exist/Conceptual-Topology/conceptual-topology/introduction-to-CT.md

 ### Reference
 INNA, "Yummy", Global Records, 2023

 This document and all conceptual content therein are © [No Name Yet Exist], 2025.
 All rights reserved.
-U  nauthorized reproduction, distribution, or use without explicit permission is prohibited.
+Unauthorized reproduction, distribution, or use without explicit permission is prohibited.